Academic Integrity Online

 - Quick-Start PDF Guide: Respondus Instructor Quick Start Guide

-Zoom should only be used to proctor exams in the event that Respondus LockDown Browser and Respondus Monitor is deemed to be a non-viable option by the instructor.
+Zoom should only be used to proctor exams in the event that Respondus LockDown Browser is deemed to be a non-viable option by the instructor.
 Zoom is not explicitly designed as a proctoring solution but is a tool with which students have great familiarity and can be accessed from virtually all internet-enabled devices.
 Zoom should only be used as a last resort or to help facilitate exams with very specific and limited circumstances.
 Instructors should note that in order to successfully setup proctoring with Zoom, it is more than likely that they will need multiple proctors who are comfortable working with Zoom and its features.
 The number of proctors available will determine the scalability of this system.

 It is recommended that proctors watch no more than three (3) exams at a time.